-- 11. In determining the variable remuneration outcomes for individuals and cohorts in specified roles, the assessment of performance and risk is a critical input.
-It is important for the RemCo, or relevant oversight function, to ensure it understands the performance and risk outcomes for persons in specified roles, as well as for the entity overall. - 12.
+- 14. In determining the variable remuneration outcomes for individuals and cohorts in specified roles, the assessment of performance and risk is a critical input.
+It is important for the RemCo to ensure it understands the performance and risk outcomes for persons in specified roles, as well as for the entity overall. - 15.
 APRA expects that the assessment of performance and risk would include direct input from senior risk management personnel, and not be based on self-assessments alone.
-Good practice would be for risk and internal audit executives to present a comprehensive assessment of key risk and audit metrics on at least an annual basis, to inform remuneration considerations.

-&lt;sup>a Consistent with CPS 511 requirements, references to the Board and Board Remuneration Committee refer to the relevant oversight function for foreign ADIs, Category C insurers and EFLICs.
+4 Relevant oversight function is defined in CPS 511.
+It is only applicable to foreign ADIs, Category C insurers and EFLICs.
+Consistent with CPS 511 requirements, references to the Board and Board Remuneration Committee in this guidance refer to the relevant oversight function, where appropriate.

-&lt;sup>4 This would include ASIC guidance in Information Sheet 245 Board oversight of executive variable pay decisions, the Australian Securities Exchange's (ASX) Corporate Governance Council's Corporate Governance Principles and Recommendations, and the Financial Stability Board's (FSB) Principles of Sound Compensation Practices.
+5 This would include ASIC guidance in Information Sheet 245 Board oversight of executive variable pay decisions, the Australian Securities Exchange's (ASX) Corporate Governance Council's Corporate Governance Principles and Recommendations, and the Financial Stability Board's (FSB) Principles of Sound Compensation Practices.

-13. The use of joint meetings with the Board Risk Committee can also be an effective mechanism for providing insights into risk considerations for the RemCo.
+- Good practice would be for risk and internal audit executives to present a comprehensive assessment of key risk and audit metrics on at least an annual basis, to inform remuneration decision making and outcomes. - 16.
+Under CPS 511, the RemCo must consult the Board Risk Committee and Chief Risk Officer to enable risk outcomes to be appropriately reflected in remuneration outcomes for persons in specified roles.
+The use of joint meetings with the Board Risk Committee can be an effective mechanism for providing insights into risk considerations for the RemCo.
 It would not be prudent to rely on cross-membership between the RemCo and the Board Risk Committee as the sole means of providing a view on risk.